Interstate Custody Jurisdiction Issues in Rhode Island Family Court

 - If mom and child have lived out of state for years but have never actually stayed in one place for more than a few months, and the child comes to Rhode Island.
 Dad lives an yet another state.
 If mom seeks to establish orders relating to the child, Rhode Island would likely be named the most convenient forum for jurisdiction.

-For more detailed answers, contact our Rhode Island interstate custody and relocation attorney.
+For more detailed answers, call or email our Rhode Island interstate custody and relocation attorney.